Zontzip/LibraryPHP/README.md

 LibrarySite
 ===========

-Year 2 Semester 1 Web Dev Assignment.
+Web Dev 2 Assignment - Year 2 Semester 1.

 Task was to implement a library database using mysql database and server side php scripting.
 Users can login/logout and register.
 Error checking, sql injection checks and the whole nine yards is implemented.